huangli712/ACFlow/docs/src/man/install.md

 $ julia make.jl
 ```

 After a few seconds, the documentation is built and saved in the `acflow/docs/build` directory if everything is OK.
 The home page of the documentation is `acflow/docs/build/index.html`.
-We can read it with any web browsers.
+The users can open it with any web browsers.